 - 1. Place the display assembly on a flat surface. - 2.
 Slide the display assembly at an angle and place the system chassis under the hinges of the display assembly. - 3.
 Gently press down on the display hinges to align the screw holes on the display hinges with the screw holes on the palm-rest and keyboard assembly. - 4.
-Replace the six screws (M2.5x5) to secure the display hinges to the palm-rest and keyboard assembly. - 5.
-Route the WLAN antennae cables over the routing guides on the fan. - 6.
-Connect the display cable to its connector on the system board. - 7.
+Replace the four screws (M2.5x5) to secure the display hinges to the palm-rest and keyboard assembly. - 5.
+Connect the display cable to its connector on the system board. - 6.
 Adhere the adhesive tape to secure the display cable.